-Here we see a variance in application of the principle of proximity and one that demonstrated a generosity of scope over that regulated within everyday examples of arms-length dealings.
-Whether this broadening stemmed from the degree of harm or was simply the choice of the courts to extend empathy toward genuine loss is not easily traceable, but there are now notable differences.
+Here, we see a variance in application of the principle of proximity, and one that demonstrated a generosity of scope over that regulated within everyday examples of arms-length dealings.
+Whether this broadening stemmed from the degree of harm, or was simply the choice of the courts to extend empathy toward genuine loss, is not easily traceable, but there are now notable differences.

-Contrastingly, in the United States the ‘dangerous proximity test’ is one used to determine criminal liability at federal and state levels.
-The two key principles being that (i) the defendant was dangerously close to completing the crime or (ii) so close as to a result that the danger was great.
-The test itself was first laid down in 1901 and later adopted by a Judge Learned Hand and read:
+Contrastingly, in the United States, the ‘dangerous proximity test’ is one used to determine criminal liability at federal and state levels.
+The two key principles being (i) that the defendant was dangerously close to completing the crime, or (ii) so close as to a result that the danger was great.
+The test itself, was first laid down in 1901, and later adopted by a Judge Learned Hand and read:

 “(P)reparation is not an attempt.
 But some preparations may amount to an attempt.
 It is a question of degree.
 If the preparation comes very near to the accomplishment of the act, the intent to compete it renders the crime so probable that the act will be a misdemeanour, although there is still a locus poenitentiae, in the need of a further exertion of the will to complete the crime.”

-While under the Turkish laws of contract the ‘principle of proximity’ comes into effect where non-specification of parties applicable laws during cross-border transactions leaves the courts with the option to default to the nearest jurisdiction with the effect of establishing implied and express contractual terms, as was explained by Dr. Gülin Güngor in 2008.
+While under the Turkish laws of contract, the ‘principle of proximity’ comes into effect where non-specification of parties applicable laws during cross-border transactions leaves the courts with the option to default to the nearest jurisdiction, with the effect of establishing implied and express contractual terms, as was explained by Dr. Gülin Güngor in 2008.

-So again as before, proximity is regularly used to help establish liability, reduce conflict and this time bring levity to matters that might otherwise become bogged down in their own rhetoric.
+So again and as before, proximity is regularly used to help establish liability, reduce conflict and this time bring levity to matters that might otherwise become bogged down in their own rhetoric.
 With diverse applications of this flexible principle proving it an inarguable necessity, it concludes that the footnote of this article is really one that suggests proximity is far from a fair weather friend to law and jurisprudence; and that perhaps it deserves to play a greater role in resolving more disputes than is currently afforded access to?